Sun 4 Dec

 During his lifetime and after his death, Mozart was associated with the cathedral in several ways: He married Constanze Weber there, had two of his children baptized in the cathedral and a few months before his death, Mozart applied for the position of music director adjunct at St. Stephen's.
 Mozart's name can be found both in the record of his death and in the cathedral's Book of Death Fees.

-The concert will be performed by the Really Big Chorus, a choir composed of singers from all over the world, but especially members from Great Britain.
-Together with the musicians of the Vienna Cathedral Orchestra, the work will be performed in the atmospheric St. Stephen's Cathedral at midnight.
+The concert will be performed by the Cantemus Choir Regensburg.
+Together with the musicians of the Vienna Cathedral Orchestra, the work will be presented at midnight in the atmospheric St. Stephen's Cathedral.